samozzy/anegada/_content/donate.md

 ---
 title: Donate
 layout: donate
-charity: YoungMinds
+charity: The National Youth Arts Trust
-permalink: /donate/
+permalink: "/donate/"
-charity_logo: /static/img/young_minds.png
+charity_logo: ''

 ---

-Donations made between 9th November and 4th December will be split between YoungMinds and the cast and team behind ‘Elements’, with 30% going to YoungMinds.
+Donations made between 5th December and 14th February will be split between The National Youth Arts Trust and the cast and team behind ‘Mercutio's Romeo and Juliet’, with 30% going to The National Youth Arts Trust.

-YoungMinds is committed to improving children’s wellbeing and mental health.
-YoungMinds create change so that children and young people can cope with life’s adversities, find help when needed and succeed in life.
+The National Youth Arts Trust exists to do something about inequality in the performing arts industry and to ensure a career in the Arts is accessible to all.
+They provide bursaries and drama projects to help talented students from disadvantaged backgrounds train in dance, music and drama.